arabcoders/watchstate/README.md

 # Importing play state.

-What does `Import` or what does the command `state:import` in context of watchstate?
+What does `Import` or what does the command `state:import` means in context of watchstate?

 Import means, pulling data from the backends into the database while attempting to normalize the state.